The 2024 Diversity, Equity, and Inclusion Year in Review

 4. Less is actually more.
 The increasing trend of deriving value from quantity versus quality is eroding belonging and talent’s ability to perform at the highest level.
 A culture of always saying yes erodes trust, safety, and, most importantly, the resilience of organizations.
 Additionally, talent and performance processes often require lots of effort, yet they do not lead to meaningful impact.
 Addressing issues with thoughtful plans and sustainable pacing ensures organizations expand capacity rather than diminish it.

 5. It’s the little things.
-DEI programs often demand too much from leaders for perceived limited impact when it comes to moving the needle on belonging.
+Programs designed to create a deeper sense of belonging often demand too much from leaders for perceived limited impact when it comes to moving the needle.
 However, our research shows that belonging is cultivated through small, consistent actions—recognizing outcomes, removing obstacles, remembering details, and providing clear feedback.
 It’s the day-to-day that drives employees to do more and creates the impact leaders aspire to.

 Our research tells us very clearly that fostering a culture of belonging requires organizations and leaders to prioritize addressing the critical role of performance and talent management.
-By providing consistent and actionable feedback, establishing clear development paths, and implementing standardized, unbiased talent evaluation practices, organizations create an environment where employees feel supported, valued, and empowered to grow.
-These efforts not only enhance individual and team performance but also build trust, reinforce engagement, and promote equity, ultimately contributing to a thriving organizational culture where all employees can reach their full potential.
+By providing consistent and actionable feedback, establishing clear development paths, and implementing standardized and objective talent evaluation practices, organizations create an environment where employees feel supported, valued, and empowered to grow.
+These efforts not only enhance individual and team performance but also build trust and reinforce engagement, ultimately contributing to a thriving organizational culture where all employees can reach their full potential.

 Let’s Talk